 My academic work consists of cognitive science research to understand how people learn – through experiments or A/B tests, construction of assessments, and statistical modeling.
 My practical work consists of consulting to improve and evaluate learning from online educational resources.

 In this blend of scientific research and applications I collaborate and consult with domain/topic experts, instructors, designers, and researchers from diverse disciplines like education, psychology, human-computer interaction and machine learning.
-I draw on theories and methodology from research I have done, a synthesis of scientific findings from cognitive science, education, and behavior change research, reviews of evidence-based best practices for teaching and learning, practical experience as a statistics tutor, evaluations of educational technology products & authoring tools for e-learning, and experience as a science and technology mentor for startups in a Haas Business School entrepreneurship class.
+I draw on theories and methodology from research I have done, my synthesis of scientific findings from cognitive science, education, and behavior change research, reviews of evidence-based best practices for teaching and learning, practical experience as a statistics tutor, evaluations of educational technology products & authoring tools for e-learning, and experience as a science and technology mentor for startups in a Haas Business School entrepreneurship class.

 My work on online educational resources allows me to combine basic cognitive science research – using experiments and computational modeling to understand how people learn – with applied research that improves education for real students and designs evidence-based educational web-applications.
 I focus on how answering questions and generating explanations guides people's learning, and applying learning principles from cognitive science, such as how adding question/explanation prompts to online videos & interactive exercises enhances understanding and helps people acquire new learning strategies.
 I am currently running studies that investigate how to promote students' construction of explanations when solving mathematics exercises on www.khanacademy.org (here is an example of a prototype), how to measurably increase students' motivation and grades by improving web lessons that teach students that intelligence is malleable, and how to change metacognitive habits and behaviors in MOOCs through Electronic Performance Support Tools.